Clinton High School (Clinton, Mississippi): Attaché Show Choir

 Clinton's Attaché Show Choir is considered to be one of the top show choirs in the nation.
 Clinton Attaché is under the direction of David and Mary Fehr.
 Since 1992, Attaché has competed in 94 competitions across the United States.
 In that time they have been named Grand Champion 85 times at 34 different venues in 12 different states.
 In the same time, Attaché has finished in 2nd place seven (7) times, 3rd place once (1), and 4th place once (1).
 As of March 12, 2022, Attaché has broken its previous record of 22 consecutive grand championships (2001-2008) while competing against elite groups across the nation.
 Attaché currently holds the longest winning streak in the history of show choir (2014–Present) at 23 consecutive grand championships.
 It has on multiple occasions been ranked the No. 1 show choir in America by the Show Choir Ranking System.
 Attaché is composed of 41 singers and dancers, 15 pit members, and 8 crew members.
 The pit is directed by Robert Allen, and the crew is directed by Deborah Morgan.
 Technical Support includes Robert Gatewood and Jesse Emling.
 Attaché also has been the host of Show Choir Nationals in Nashville, TN for 20 straight years.

 Arrow Singers

 Clinton's Arrow Singers is an all-superior rated choral program.
 The Arrow Singers are under the direction of Carol Joy Sparkman.
-The Arrow Singers consist of six choirs:
+The Arrow Singers consist of seven choirs: